zupo/awesome-lanzarote/README.md

 Lanzarote is called the island of eternal spring.
 The usual attire all-year-round are flip-flops, shorts and a good hoodie.
 The Atlantic ocean acts as a temperature regulator: the water temperature is always around 20°C which makes sure that the air temperature is stable too: it oscilates between 18°C in the winter and 25°C in the summer.
 It's rarely cold or hot.
 Most days of the year, it's "just right" for light clothes and no need for heating or A/C. That said, you need a good hoodie or a hat to block the wind.

-Take care of your skin, use sun screen with a high factor.

 ## Dangerous animals